What is Stop-Loss Order (Stop Order)?

 - Protection from Downside: When the prices fall, a stop order helps the investor to lock in losses and prevents the investor from incurring additional losses.

 - Known risk: stop-loss order works at a predetermined price, and thus the investor knows how much risk is he/she going to take if they incur losses.
 This is important for money management.
 The investor can also figure out the risk-reward ratioThe Risk-reward RatioThe risk-reward ratio is the measure used by the investors during the trading for knowing their potential loss to the potential profit.
 Hence it is used by the traders for effectively managing their risk and capital during the trading process..
 This ratio helps in calculating the risk you are willing to trade for the potential profit.

 - Cost: There is no additional cost to make a stop-loss order.
 The commission is charged only when the price has reached.
 Then the order converts into a market order, and the purchase/sale is completed.

 - Objective: These orders help in eradicating the financial bias and lets the investors trade on investment goals rather than an emotional attachment.

-- Price Guarantee: As discussed above, once stop-loss order is activated it becomes a market order.
-In case when the market is falling rapidly there is no guarantee that the losses will be locked at the pre-determined price.
-It will be different and the losses will be higher than expected.
+- Price Guarantee: As discussed above, once the stop-loss order is activated, it becomes a market order.
+In case when the market is falling rapidly, there is no guarantee that the losses will be locked at the predetermined price.
+It will be different, and the losses will be higher than expected.

 This has been a guide to what is Stop-Loss Order and its definition.
 Here we discuss how to calculate Stop Order to buy/sell stocks along with examples, advantages, and disadvantages.
 You can learn more about financing from the following articles –